 The Two Ferry Terminals on Sanagi Island

 Sanagi Island consists of two villages, one in the north and the other in the south.
 Thus, there are two ferry terminals, Honura Port (本浦港) and Nagasaki Port (長崎港).
-A one-way trip to the other port will take around a 30-minute walk.
+A one-way trip to the other port will take approximately 30 minutes on foot.

-For sightseeing purposes, it is more recommended to get off at the Honura Port (cheaper as well).
+For sightseeing purposes, it is more recommended to get off at Honura Port (which is also cheaper).

-- From Tadotsu Port to Sanagi Island’s Honura Port
+- A one-way trip from Tadotsu Port to Sanagi Island’s Honura Port costs

 - 690 yen for adults